-A professional statement, also sometimes known as a personal statement or resume summary, is one of the most important documents you write when applying to schools or jobs.
+A professional statement, also sometimes known as a “personal statement” or “resume summary,” is one of the most important documents you will write when applying to schools or jobs.
 An exceptional personal statement can increase your chances of admission or getting a job offer.

 What is a professional statement?

-When you apply for scholarships and graduate studies, the main requirements for qualification are your personal statement, your GPA and your letters of recommendation.
+When you apply for scholarships and graduate studies, the main requirements are your personal statement, GPA and letters of recommendation.
 The quality of your personal statement often carries more weight than the other two requirements, which makes it vital to get it right.

 A thoughtful and well-written personal statement that is tailored to the school or employer can take some time and effort.
 Remember that no two personal statements are the same, as they are about your individual experiences and goals.